Here’s what we know about the Noblesville West Middle School shooting that injured student, teacher

 Injuries

-One student and one teacher were injured.
-The student was taken to Riley Hospital for Children, and the teacher was taken to IU Health Methodist Hospital.
-The extent of their injuries is unknown at this time.
+One student and one teacher, later identified as Jason Seaman, 29, were injured when a gunman opened fire inside a seventh grade science classroom.
+The student was taken to Riley Hospital for Children, and we're told by other students she is a 13-year-old girl.
+The teacher was taken to IU Health Methodist Hospital.

+On Friday evening, Noblesville police said the girl is in critical condition and Seaman is listed in good condition.

 Additionally, one student was transported to Riverview Health in Noblesville and is being treated for a fractured ankle.

+"We’re only five hours into this investigation and it’s gonna take time.
+We need to get it right, we need to make sure we’re taking care of the people we need to take care of first right now, and that’s the victims in this case.
+We will not identify any names today, we will not identify any conditions of the victims.
+We only say that we’re praying for them, hoping they get through this situation," said Noblesville Police Department Lt.
+Bruce Barnes.
+"We know there are also many other victims as well, students that observed this, teachers that observed this, law enforcement officers that observed this, and we’re gonna try to get through it."

 Suspect in custody

-Police tell us a seventh grade male student is the suspected shooter, and he was detained at the school.
+Police tell us a male student is the suspected shooter, and he was detained at the school.
+He is reportedly in the seventh grade.
+Any information on charges is expected to be announced after the holiday weekend.

+"A male student asked to be excused from his class.
+He left the classroom, he then returned armed with two handguns and that classroom is where the activities occurred," said Noblesville Police Department Chief Kevin Jowitt.
+"We are still conducting interviews to determine what happened in that classroom.
+We do know the situation resolved extremely quickly with the result of the teacher and one student were injured and the suspect was placed into custody."

+Police also said they have a number of search warrants issued as part of the investigation.

 Students evacuated

 Students were evacuated from the middle school to Noblesville High School.
-Hundreds of parents are packed in the auditorium waiting to pick up their children.
-Officials are calling the students’ names one-by-one.
-Police are asking parents to have their ID ready and to be patient.
+Hundreds of parents were packed in the auditorium waiting to pick up their children.
+Officials called the students’ names one-by-one.
+Police asked parents to have their ID ready and to be patient.

 Threat at high school